FarageExposed Investigation: Why Nigel Farage’s Property Declarations Cannot Be Fully Verified Using Public Records

 Procedural context

-Following publication of this analysis, FarageExposed contacted its local Member of Parliament to seek procedural clarification regarding how private citizens or publishers are expected to raise concerns where public records raise questions, but where no investigatory powers exist.
+Following publication of this investigation, FarageExposed contacted its local Member of Parliament to seek procedural clarification regarding how private citizens or publishers are expected to raise concerns where public records raise questions, but where no investigatory powers exist.

 1. What the Register declares